 Right now the snare may sound dry as a bone, but adding a little reverb will fix that right away.

 As you can see from the screen shot above, the settings I have applied might look completely out of whack to a normal person, but that’s the beauty of sound design, there are very few if not almost zero rules, if it sounds good, it sounds good.

 - Pre Delay is set to 8

 - Rate 0.65 Hz

 - Dry 83%

 These settings give the sound a very subtle sound, but add greatly to its overall character.

-Overall that is a basic format which you can copy to create your own snare drums from scratch using foley.
+Overall this is a basic format that you can copy to create your own snare drums from scratch using foley.